 - For a Small Business Specialist, Job Developer (CESP), and Transportation Coordinator to support individuals interested in paid work and to support a microenterprise via speaking engagements promoting the advancement of the Americans with Disabilities Act, Universal Design concepts, and incentives for creating truly accessible businesses and bathrooms in the community. - To offer consultation regarding adaptive tool development and environmental modifications to address "access inequities and solutions."
-Partner with local schools, community centers, and businesses to promote universal design and accessibility. - For an Adaptive and Custom Device Consultation Team staffed by a Resource Developer, an Adaptive Design Mentor [Paid Internship Program (PIP)/ Competitive Integrated Employment (CIE) opportunity], and an OT to design adaptive tools, products, and environments. - To develop successive training and educational steps to develop skills in additional vocational settings of choice. - To create train-the-trainer programs related to HCBS and creating community partnerships and opportunities, personcentered planning, and customized employment. - To create train-the-trainer programs related to benefits management for participants and families to address economic disparities that exist in the community and reduce fear regarding changes in income and benefits.
+Partner with local schools, community centers, and businesses to promote universal design and accessibility. - For an Adaptive and Custom Device Consultation Team staffed by a Resource Developer, an Adaptive Design Mentor [Paid Internship Program (PIP)/ Competitive Integrated Employment (CIE) opportunity], and an OT to design adaptive tools, products, and environments. - To develop successive training and educational steps to develop skills in additional vocational settings of choice. - To create train-the-trainer programs related to HCBS and creating community partnerships and opportunities, personcentered planning, and customized employment. - Train-the Trainer programs related to benefits management for participants and families to address economic disparities that exist in the community and reduce fear regarding changes in income and benefits.
 To partner with Chamber of Commerce and local businesses to provide information related to HCBS, PIP, and CIE.
-To build partnerships and volunteer opportunities with nonprofits in underserved communities to help individuals gain professional experiences while also creating visibility of our services to help reduce purchase of service disparities.
-Optimize Autonomy and Independence Start-up funding to: - Build a UCPLA Mobile Personal Care Unit for community locations where accessibility and privacy are not currently supported. - Develop Ambassadors for ADA Advancement Group to facilitate self-employment options as speakers and advocates. - Create adaptive tools to enable artmaking and fine motor dexterity to operate computers, machines, and other equipment as needed. - Develop service codes 055 and 117 programs in order to achieve a menu of services customizable to the needs of those we serve by offering mixed ratios and both professional as well as paraprofessional staff.
-Facilitate Individual Choice Start-up funding to: Use discovery process to develop self-employment and micro-enterprise models related to individual interests.
-Develop customized training tracks, internships, apprenticeships, and pathways to competitive employment within the local network of businesses.
-Create a time limited Community Activities Support program to support additional hours as needed out of the home or after other program hours have concluded to attend classes, events, or meetings as needed in support of customized employment endeavors.
-Estimated budget See attached Requested funding for 2017-18 \$427,400 Estimated timeline for the project June 2018 - June 2020
+To build partnerships and volunteer opportunities with nonprofits in underserved communities to help individuals gain professional experiences while also creating visibility of our services to help reduce purchase of service disparities in those communities.
+Optimize Autonomy and Independence Start-up funding to: - Build a UCPLA Mobile Personal Care Unit for community locations where accessibility and privacy are not currently supported.
+Develop Ambassadors for ADA Advancement Group to facilitate self-employment options as speakers and advocates.
+Create adaptive tools to enable artmaking and fine motor dexterity to operate computers, machines, and other equipment as needed.
+Develop a Community Integration Training Program that can provide mixed ratios of paraprofessional staff to people receiving services.
+Facilitate Individual Choice Start-up funding to: Develop self-employment and micro-enterprise mode related to fine arts, 3-D printing, professional photogra photo-shop editing services, and other developing into Develop customized training tracks, internships, apprenticeships, and pathways to competitive employ within the local network of businesses and art gallerie Create a time limited Community Activities Support professional hours as needed out of the home other program hours have concluded to attend classe events, or meetings as needed in support of customizemployment endeavors.
+Estimated budget; See attached Requested funding for 2017-18 \$357,200 Estimated timeline for the project June 2018 - June 2020